 Looking to invest in building some specific skills?
 Could you use some support getting your proverbial ducks in a row?
 One of our core services is individual coaching with a Therapeutic Coach.
 The content of any coaching session is completely customized to each individual’s needs, goals and personality.
-This is a highly flexible format, that allows Cognitive Behaviour Therapy (CBT) & Dialectical Behaviour Therapy (DBT) informed concepts to be learned and practised in real-life situations that are custom made for your specific situation.
+This is a highly flexible format, that allows Cognitive Behaviour Therapy (CBT) & Dialectical Behaviour Therapy (DBT) informed concepts to be learned and practiced in real-life situations that are custom-made for your specific situation.

 Therapeutic Coaching can happen in different settings:

 - Initial Appointment (assessment, goal setting, team collaboration, and treatment planning)

 - In your home (currently available for fully vaccinated households only)